nileshbaithwar/HR_Data_analysis/README.md

 2. Click **Refresh** to load the latest data.
 3. Interact with slicers and visuals to explore trends.
 4. Export or share insights as needed.

----

-## 🛡️ Data Privacy Notice

-This dataset contains **sensitive employee information**.
-Ensure all use complies with data protection regulations (e.g., GDPR, HIPAA, internal policies).
-Mask or anonymize data when sharing externally.

----

-## 📬 Contact

-For any issues or suggestions, reach out to the **People Analytics** team or the assigned project owner.

----